redsmith-dev/crossmine/README.md

 ### Configuration
 + Place the jar in the enchants folder and the default config file will be written to disk if one does not exist yet.
 + Stop the server and edit all configurations if you want to.
-Each level will add a block to the length of the 3D cross.
++ Cross size and activation chance are dictated by the expression you specify (javascript syntax)
-+ Next time around TokenEnchant will see the config file for CrossMine.
++ On the next load TokenEnchant will see the config file for CrossMine.